 Palm Springs vs Palm Desert has become a hot topic for individuals looking to plan a trip to the area.
 With Greater Palm Springs continuing to grow in popularity as an affordable and all encompassing vacation destination, many wonder which area is right for them.
-Below I outline what to expect in both areas to give you a better sense of which slice of paradise is right for you.
+Below I outline what to expect in both Palm Springs and Palm Desert to give you a better sense of where to stay.
 I’ll start by saying you can’t go wrong with either, so rest easy, take a deep breath, and let’s find your destination!

 Why stay in Palm Springs vs Palm Desert?